 Candice received the nickname of the “Queen of Dekes” in 2011 all from a simple joke among friends, but it spread to the hockey realm and soon many people, especially in the world of the ECHL, know her by that moniker.

-Though Candice started off as a journalist, she unfortunately had to take a step away from it late in the summer of 2016 due to the industry’s insecurity and its continuance of a downward spiral.
+Though Candice started off as a journalist, she unfortunately had to take a step away from it late in the summer of 2016 due to the industry’s job insecurity.

-As a Communications Specialist, Candice also has the incredible opportunity to travel the country a quarter of the year, visiting all the various corporate headquarters and branches for the company and getting to know some of the 22,000 employees at BrightView and share their stories with each other and the world.
+As a Communications Specialist, Candice also has the incredible opportunity to travel the country roughly a quarter of the year, visiting all the various corporate headquarters and branches for the company and getting to know some of the 20,000 employees at BrightView and share their stories.

 Though she’s in public relations and communications, Candice tries to maintain her other passions through hobbies.

-She has had something to do with the corps since that time and considers herself a lifetime member of the unbreakable, close-knit Family in Blue.
-She has ‘retired’ for the time being as she settles into her career, but hopes to one day return to the activity for at least one more year.
+She has ‘retired’ for the time being as she settles into her career and family life, but hopes to one day return to the activity for at least one more year, though she will always be a lifetime member of the unbreakable, close-knit Family in Blue.

 In 2003, Candice threw herself into re-living history by joining the 97th Pennsylvania Volunteer Infantry.
 The group portrays an actual unit which fought during the Civil War.
 She joined not as a civilian, but as a woman disguised as a soldier – which is historically accurate, as she will always be quick to tell you.

-Not only that, but she has also discovered she has at least two ancestors who fought in the Civil War which gives her even more reason to want to don the wool in the bot, summer days.
+Not only that, but she has also discovered she has at least five ancestors who fought in the Civil War, which gives her even more reason to want to don the wool in the hot, summer days.

 Civil War reenacting has brought Candice more than just an interesting, fun hobby, but also friendships with people who all would probably have never known each other outside of the activity, and yet they all more than enjoy each other’s company.